the-teachingRSE-project/competencies/README.md

 **We use British English**

+**We have regular meetings, out meeting notes can be found here: https://pad.gwdg.de/s/pVBQ3Sh7Z# **

 - competencies.md will be published on arxiv.
 LaTeX tags/code is fine in here.
 - survey.md will move to a website, hence this file has to be Markdown
 - We utilise tags to categorise issues and PRs to the respective paper.